/

 Degree: Bachelor of nursing science

 Queen’s University’s nursing program is lauded for its experiential learning and student life experience.
 It’s also known for its students’ high pass rate on the NCLEX-RN exam, the test to become a registered nurse in Canada.
 Beginning in second year, students complete rotating clinical and community placements in a variety of nursing settings.
-There are opportunities in third year for hands-on experience in mental health, maternity, pediatrics and medical/surgical areas.
+There are opportunities in third year for hands-on experience in maternity, pediatrics, mental health and medical/surgical areas.
+Students with at least two years of undergrad education can apply to the accelerated standing track program and get their nursing degree in two years.

 University of Alberta